Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Against the 49ers, Jefferson has averaged 23.2 receiving yards per game in his four career matchups, 8.3 fewer than his over/under for Sunday's game.
+- Jefferson's 23.2 receiving yards per game in his four matchups against the 49ers are 6.3 fewer than his over/under for Sunday's game.

 - Jefferson, in four matchups, did not have a touchdown catch.